InES-HPMM/Artificial_Intelligence_on_Microcontrollers/emb-atda/README.md

-## Embedded Domain Adaptation (emb-atda)
+## Adaptive Neural Nets on Embedded Systems
 Emb-atda is a "unsupervised" domain adaptation algorithm based on "[Asymmetric Tri-training for Unsupervised Domain Adaptation (atda)](https://arxiv.org/pdf/1702.08400.pdf)".
 Atda was modified such that it could be ported to an embedded device or a microcontroller.
+The modified algorithm is called emb-atda.
+This repository contains an implementation of emb-atda and a guide on how to run it.

 ## Requirements / Preparation
 ### Software